schemaorg/schemaorg/README.md

 This is the Schema.org project repository.
 It contains all the schemas, examples and software used to publish schema.org.
 For the site itself, please see [Schema.org](https://schema.org/) instead.

+Note: Much of the supporting software is imported from a sub module: 'sdopythonapp'

 Issues and proposals are managed here by participants of the [W3C Schema.org Community Group](https://www.w3.org/community/schemaorg/).
 If you are interested to participate please join the group at the [W3C](https://www.w3.org/community/schemaorg/), introduce yourself and find or file issues here that engage your interest.
 If you are new to Git and GitHub, there's a useful [introduction to Github](https://www.w3.org/2006/tools/wiki/Github) in the W3C Wiki.